yxzwang/TFClaw/README.md

 ﻿
 # Token-Free-Claw (TFClaw)

-- The OpenClaw core requires an API Key, which is too expensive.
+- The OpenClaw core requires an API Key, which is expensive.
 - Use OAuth?
 Claude refuses to provide OAuth access to third-party software.
 - The official Claude Code App is only available to Max subscription users.